primalnow/primalname.github.io/_posts/2017-03-04-global-peace-and-war-for-religion.md

 ---
-title: Global Peace and War for Religion
-date: 2017-03-04 13:03:54 Z
-categories:
-- Faith
 layout: post
+title:  "Global Peace and War for Religion"
+date:   2017-03-04 18:03:54 +0500
+categories: Faith
 description: Millions of people continue to be killed, in the name of religion.
 No religion, or philosophy, endorses such atrocities.
 We need to re-evaluate the situation.
 ---

 <div class='post-summary' markdown='1'>